muku0605/jobApi/ReadMe.md

 ## sSwagger

 export the Api from postman .
-use apimatic to chnage format
+use apimatic to change format
 https://www.apimatic.io/

+in apimatic export the json collecion from postman modify group and skip auth where it is not required.

+then export API (OPEN APi 3.0(YAML))